Richard-L4/the-majors/readme.md

  ![success](/assets/images/Screenshot%202024-11-27%20235625.png)
 ## Deployment
 - To deploy my project I used [GitHub](https://github.com/) pages by committing and pushing the project from Gitpod to GitHub pages.
+- This is done by entering in the terminal in Gitpod:
+   - git add .
+   - git commit -m "enter commit message here"
+   - git push
+- To publish the webiste to be avialable to all.
+   - Select repository from GitHub pages.
+   - Select "Settings" on the top title bar.
+   - Select "Pages".
+   - Choose "Deploy from a branch" in source under "Build and deployment.
+   - "main" and "root" under "Branch" and click "save".
+   - Return to home page and refresh page and wait a few minutes then look for "Deployments" midway down the right hand side of repository page.
+   - This will take you to "github-pages deployments" at top of page, simply click on the highlighted link in the github-pages boxed section.
+This link can copied and pasted to be sent to other people or used manually if needed on any other device.

 ## Credits
 - During this project I used [Bootstrap](https://getbootstrap.com/) to provide several code blocks as a base template.
 - Images used for Championships and History pages have come from [getty images](https://www.gettyimages.co.uk/).
 - The images on the home page and enquiry page are from the St Andrews Official Page.[assets.eu](https://assets-eu-01.kc-usercontent.com/faf6531c-2af4-0128-bed9-496b32f5822b/e5b0f367-5d06-4[…]Old%20Course%20-%20Home%20End-min.jpg?w=2048&&fm=webp).
+- A big thank you to my facitlaor and mentor for their help in this, my first project.

 [Back to the top](#the-majors)